-In our opinion “reasonably well-depicted” mustelid characters are those that at least share some fundamental features of the actual live species they represent — a reasonably accurate body, tail and facial structure; as well as ears by size and shape.
-Not perfection, just good enough to be recognizable.
+In our opinion “reasonably well-depicted” mustelid characters are those that at least share some fundamental features of their real-life counterparts—a reasonably accurate body, tail and facial structure; as well as ears by size and shape.
+There’s no need for these characters to be 100% accurate, just fair enough to be recognizable.
 Whether anthropomorphic or feral, these are the details we take into consideration.
 We do not consider accurate fur colouration to be necessary to achieve a fair depiction for a generic species.
 The characters below are listed regardless of the significance of their role.

 Badger (American badger) from the Nelvana animated television series Franklin.

 Clive Badger, Esq (European badger) from the 20th Century Fox stop-motion animated film Fantastic Mr. Fox.

 Mr. Badger (European badger) from the 1995 HIT Entertainment Ltd. animated film, The Wind in the Willows.